roosht3/tl-dv-task/README.md

 3. add `tldv.localhost` to your host file
 4. Run `docker compose up` (Make sure to run from the root directory)
 5. Seeding video collection
-   1. `docker compose exec app sh`
+   1. `docker compose exec app sh` CLI and login to app container
+   2. Seed the data using `npm run seed`
-   2. Wait till the `Seeded` message is visible
+   3. Wait till the `Seeded` message is visible
 6. Voila!
 Grab yourself a coffee!